paulaweir/frontend/docs/01-start-here/08-incidents.md

 Check what _kind_ of errors are contained in the Kibana logs for those apps.
-You may be able to see a large number of suspect stack traces that relate to a problem with the app itself that point to the app simply having bugs.
+You may be able to see a large number of suspect stack traces that relate to a problem with the app itself that point to a software problem.

 Check whether REAL traffic is increasing to the app.
 As discussed above, Fastly itself will send more requests when apps start to return errors.
-You can check
+You can use the [Fastly Dashboard](https://manage.fastly.com/) along with the CloudWatch dashboard for the app in question to try to find this out.

-Check the number of EC2 instances for the affected apps, and if they are healthy.
+Check the number of EC2 instances for the affected apps, and what state they are in.
-You can see this from the CloudWatch overview board which has a chart for number of healthy/unhealthy instances over time.
+You can see this from the [CloudWatch overview board](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#dashboards:name=xOverview) which has a chart for number of healthy/unhealthy instances over time.
 If there are no healthy instances the app may be failing to start.

 ## Judge whether to scale up, roll back